grjsmith/practical_strategy_for_technologists/Chapter8.md

 Research and Development will be through private investment or public investment through universities.
 Both of which will be encouraged by reducing the impact of regulation on innovation.
 Private investment will be additionally encourage through expanded R&D tax relief.

-There are a few additional initiatives around education but the two main levers the government intends to use are reducing regulation to foster innovation and various grants and funds to continue R&D at universities and taxation incentives to encourage private companies to innovation.
+There are a few additional initiatives around education but the two main levers the government intends to use are reducing regulation to foster innovation and various grants and funds to continue R&D at universities and taxation incentives to encourage private companies to innovate.

 This is where The approach of distilling the problem statement from the solution statements starts to fall apart.
 The UK Digital Strategy contains the word regulation 30 times and regulatory 31 times but only once mentions the specific regulations.
-Instead they refer to another document: Plan for digital regulation which in turn references a policy document: Digital Regulation: driving growth and unlocking innovation, which doesn't make mention of any specific changes although it does mention a few regulations and again makes a clear point about fostering investment.
+Instead they refer to another document: "Plan for digital regulation" which in turn references a policy document: "Digital Regulation: driving growth and unlocking innovation", which doesn't make mention of any specific changes although it does mention a few regulations and again makes a clear point about fostering investment.

 #### UK Digital Strategy Review

 The UK Digital Strategy is a bad strategy.
 It's enormous, and very difficult to consume.
 It has no problem statement.
 There are some solutions proposed but they are vague.
-No one reading this could ascertain whether an action taken by anyone was working towards the delivery of the strategy or against it.
+No tactician reading this could ascertain whether an action taken by anyone was working towards the delivery of the strategy or against it.

 ### British Army: Land Operating Concept